The Princesse de Broglie: Commission

 Joséphine-Éléonore-Marie-Pauline de Galard de Brassac de Béarn (1825–1860) married Albert, 4th Duke de Broglie on 18 June 1845, and they had five sons together.
-On the occasion of their marriage, they styled themselves 'Princesse' and 'Prince' respectively, due the former title of 'Prince of the Holy Roman Empire' granted to the House of Broglie (1759).
+On the occasion of their marriage, they styled themselves 'Princesse' and 'Prince' respectively, due to the former title of 'Prince of the Holy Roman Empire' granted to the House of Broglie (1759).
 Pauline was a highly intelligent and religious woman, who was well read and wrote a number of texts over her lifetime.
 Her shyness was well known; she was widely considered strikingly beautiful and charming, but those around her would often avoid eye contact so as not to embarrass her.
 Albert was devoted to his wife, and commissioned the painting after being impressed by Ingres's 1845 portrait of his sister, the Comtesse d'Haussonville.

 Albert approached Ingres around 1850 to undertake the portrait.
 Ingres dined with the de Broglie family in January 1850, and according to one eyewitness, "seemed to be very happy with his model".